sixeyed/docker-windows-workshop/part-1.md

 The logical size of those images is over 10GB each, but the bulk of that is in the Windows Server Core base image.
 Those layers are already stored in Docker Hub, so they don't get uploaded - only the new parts of the image get pushed.
 And Docker shares layers between images, so every image that builds on Windows Server Core will share the cached layers for that image.

-You can browse to *https://hub.docker.com/r/_my-docker-Id_/* and see your newly-pushed Docker images.
+You can browse to [Docker Hub](https://hub.docker.com), login with your Docker ID and see your newly-pushed Docker images.
 These are public repositories, so anyone can pull the image - you don't even need a Docker ID to pull public images.

 ## Next Up

 That's it for Part 1.
-Next in [Part 2](part-2.md).we'll get stuck into modernizing an old ASP.NET app, by bringing it to a modern application platform.
+Next in [Part 2](part-2.md) we'll get stuck into modernizing an old ASP.NET app, by bringing it to a modern application platform.

 Before we move on, let's clear up all the running containers: